jakewies/hugo-theme-codex/README.md

 Right now `hugo-theme-codex` uses the `tags` taxonomy for blog posts.
 You can view all the blog posts of a given tag by going to `/tags/:tag-name`, where `:tag-name` is the name of your tag.

+### Pagination

+Every post created in `./blog` will enable pagination (previous and next post).
+You can manually remove them by removing `pagination = true` in specific post.
+If you wish to disable them completly, remove `pagination = true` from archetypes/blog.md

 ### Favicon

 To update favicon of the site, replace the one in `static/favicon.ico` with your own.